 Sitting in the back next to your little one allows you to be within prime distracting distance.
 As soon as the sprog starts to get grumpy, you can bring out all of your tried and tested parenting moves.
 Blowing raspberries, playing peekaboo, pretending to eat their foot, letting them bite your finger, honking their nose, pulling silly faces, singing, clapping, holding their hand etc etc. The point is that you’re able to distract them and keep the baby happy-ish as you’re right next to them.

 This can be a pretty unforgiving role though, particularly on a long car journey.
 Not only do you have to contend with car sickness as you won’t be used to sitting in the back, but you have to entertain, entertain and entertain.
 Even when you’re at your wits end, the little one’s mood can change so suddenly that you’re required to jump back into action to stop the tears coming.

 If all of your best in-car seat distraction techniques haven’t worked and your little one is still upset, then the best bet is to find the nearest place to pull the car over.
 Give them the biggest distraction – or is it called letting them get their own way – by releasing them from their seat and allowing them to have a stretch.
 Almost instantly you’ll see the tears replaced with smiles.

 It feels like we’ve spent more time during the last year at motorway service stations than at any other time in our lives, well if we ignore the fact that I used to work at one.
-We’re starting to get to know the various pit stops along both the M1 and M6 a little too well, but it is all in the name of keeping the little one happy.
+We’re starting to get to know the various pit stops along both the M1 and M6 a little too well, but it is all in the name of keeping the baby happy-ish.